 The clearest proof that I have ever found of a child’s desire for parental control came through a friend of mine and also involved a car seat.
 Holly was a tentative mom, someone who avoided setting limits.
 Holly told me she was having an impossible time getting three-year-old Eliza to sit in her car seat.
 Eliza screamed and refused to cooperate.
 I recommended to Holly that she say, “I know you don’t want to, but you must sit in your car seat” and then place Eliza into the car seat as gently and calmly as she could.
-Holly reported back to me that she had forced Eliza, kicking and screaming, into her car seat.
-As Holly started the car in complete dismay, Eliza said softly, “That’s what I wanted you to do.”
+Holly reported back to me that when she had insistently placed Eliza in the car seat, Eliza kicked and screamed.
+Then, as Holly started the car in complete dismay, Eliza said softly, “That’s what I wanted you to do.”

 Children do not feel hurt when the adults they desperately need establish behavioral boundaries.
 It is easier for a parent to indulge a child than it is to be firm and consistent, and children know that.
 A child may cry, complain or even throw a tantrum when limits are set.
 In their hearts, however, children sense when a parent is working ardently to provide a safe nest and real love.